 The ride-along ad that appears in ID campaigns needs a link behind it - a URL.
-This URL directs clickers to a web site - either a campaign-specific landing page, or a general company web site.
+The URL must be secure (https), and direct clickers to a web site - either a campaign-specific landing page, or a general company web site.
 Currently, only one URL can be used in a campaign.
 Multiple URLs require multiple campaigns.
-There are plans to allow mailers to code multiple web destinations in the future perhaps as early as late 2019.
+There are plans to allow mailers to code multiple web destinations in the future.